shettynitis/LLM_LegalDocSummarization/Ray-Train/README.md

 ### Value Proposition

-Law firms and legal departments invest significant time and cost into manually reading, annotating, and summarizing lengthy legal documents—judgments, case files, contracts.
+Law firms and legal departments invest significant time and cost into manually reading, annotating, and summarizing lengthy legal documents—judgments, case files, contracts .
 Our system addresses this gap by fine-tuning Llama-2-7b with a Retrieval-Augmented Generation (RAG) pipeline to:

 1. Identify relevant documents from a repository
 2. Automatically generate accurate, concise summaries